robertnester/Intramural-Scheduling/README.md

 # Intramural Scheduling System

 ## Technical Overview
-Intramural sports scheduling system for my school.
-SQLite used for database management.
+Intramural sports scheduling application for my school.
+The application uses The Data Access Object (DAO) pattern to isolate the application/business layer from the persistence layer implemented with a SQLite database.
 Java Swing used for GUI.

 ## User Experience
 ![Screenshot 1](sc-1-3.png)